hjha225/cs499s18p09/sulavk.md

 ## Week of 4/2
 This week we looked at a lot of testing code and fixing bugs int he system we had.
 We also had a short meeting with Mike with a weekly update.
 Database connection is almost done and mostly bug free.
 More testing to be done.

+## Week of 4/9
+For this week we worked a lot on establishing connection and making sure it was working between mobile and database team.
+We also met with the teams as a whole and established our presentation and the parts to speak for.